 In Fargo's Cass County, opioid-related deaths declined from 2016 to 2018, after a nearly fourfold increase in 2015.
 In 2016, 71 people experienced drug-related overdoses requiring emergency services; 15 died, including 11 from opioids.
 In 2017, 25% of the opioid overdose-related service calls Fargo police responded to resulted in a death.
-Statewide in 2017, there were 9.2 drug overdose deaths per 100,000

-Substance abus king assistance. e can greatly dimir nish one's ability to afford housing g through loss of f jobs and
+Statewide in 2017, there were 9.2 drug overdose deaths per 100,000 persons.
+Substance abuse can greatly diminish one's ability to afford housing through loss of jobs and time seeking assistance.